The Greatest: Guitar Instrumentals

 Those Who Wait - Tommy Emmanuel

 Playing a guitar instrumental does not need to be a demonstration of ability.
 Indeed, if there’s one thing we’ve noted throughout this article, it’s that melody and emotion count for the most, by far.
 Our last choice for today proves this eloquently.
 Tommy Emmanuel is one of the world’s most beloved acoustic musicians, primarily due to his ability to connect with his audience.
 Empathy and fun play a big part in Tommy’s art, and this piece, one of his most well-regarded, demonstrates this well.
 It’s touching, nostalgic, wistful and melancholic all at once, but with a twinge of hope running throughout.
-This video show Tommy explaining how to play the song, which is as much an indication of his sharing, open attitude as his music suggests.
+This video shows Tommy explaining how to play the song, which is as much an indication of his sharing, open attitude as his music suggests.

 We think this small list of examples proves the versatility of our favourite instrument.
 From classical compositions from a hundred years ago, to pieces that sound like they’ve come to us from some far-off future world, these songs bring out the best of what human beings playing guitars can accomplish.

 What we’ve noticed is how technique and skill are still secondary to intention and emotion.
 Don’t get us wrong, this list features some of the most capable guitarists on the planet, but part of each artist’s greatness is in understanding that their fantastic technique only serves a greater master.
-We love a god shred as much as any guitar fan, but such playing pales next to notes that truly count.
+We love a good shred as much as any guitar fan, but such playing pales next to notes that truly count.
 We hope we’ve shown that today through our examples.

 How many of our choices would you agree with?
 Were there any that you didn’t know?
 What would you have had in here instead?